Staff Profile

 Background

 I have also completed an NIHR Pre-Doctoral Fellowship Award, in the methodology stream, hosted by Newcastle University's Population Health Sciences Institute.
-This has provided me with comprehensive training and experiences, and conducted a mixed methods study evaluating the acceptability and feasibility of wearable technologies in children aged 0-36 months
+This has provided me with comprehensive training and experiences, and conducted a mixed methods study evaluating the acceptability, feasibility, and experiences of wearable technologies in children aged 0-36 months and their parents.

 Previous work with Newcastle University has included working on the 'ActiveCHILD' study, investigating physical activity and movement in young children under 5 years and their families, as well as 'KERNEL' research group, a group committed to interdisciplinary, co-produced and creative methods to understand child - and therefore life-course - health.

 My first degree was in Anthropology (Social, Biological and Evolutionary), and I chose to advance this with an MSc in Medical Anthropology.
-Previously, my research skills have been predominantly within qualitative research and ethnography, implementing in-depth and interpersonal methods, based on the premise that our perspectives, behaviours and actions are impacted by our cultural and social environments.
+Previously, my research skills have been predominantly within qualitative research and ethnography, implementing in-depth and interpersonal methods, based on the premise that our perspectives, behaviours and actions are impacted by our cultural, social and physical environments.

 About the NIHR Innovation Observatory